 Trade payables comprise obligations to pay for services that have been acquired in the ordinary course of business from suppliers.
-Accounts payable are classified as current liabilities if payment is due within one year or less (or in the normal operating cycle of the business if longer).
-If not, they are presented as non-current liabilities.

 Trade and other payables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method.